rbeardow/cpt220/source/reversi_readme.txt

 * Start up code provided by Paul Miller
 ***********************************************************************/

-Please write any comments about your implementation which may be useful for your marker or a user of your program.

-This was a reasonably challenging assignment but also very satisfying.
+This was a challenging assignment but also very satisfying.
 There were lots of meaty problems with edge cases that needed to be handled.
-Working at such a low level was frustrating at first after working with higher level languages with vast built in libraries.
-After a while, however, you shift modes and start to see the C patterns and idioms a bit more clearly.

-I went to a lot of trouble to stop myself from modifying the functions and parameters that were provided in the startup code.
-No doubt some of them were written that way to force people down paths to prove competence.
+I found the startup code to perhaps guide me to a program structure that I probably wouldn't have done myself if starting from a blank page.
+That being said, I tried to respect the style of the structures and functions and reflect them in my implementation.

+Overall I am happy with the implementation.
+It's not perfect, but no software ever is.
+Parts I would focus on improving are:

+* I don't like the duplication of code in the initialisation of players i.e. init player one and then just do the same thing to player two.
+* Handling input strings, newlines and Ctrl+D (EOF) was hard.
+I'm confident it works, but it is certainly not elegant.

+The source for this assignment is also available in my home directory in /assignment1/cpt220 with the complete history in a git repository.